steroxmq/Vitalii_3D_Viewer/README.md

 The project was created as part of the MSAP multimedia assignment.
 The main goal is to present 3D content in an interactive and visually attractive way using a forensic-style scanner interface.

-The application allows the user to load Gaussian Splatting models, inspect them directly in the browser, switch between visual analysis modes, run a simulated forensic scan, display model statistics, generate a scan verdict and export a PNG screenshot.
+The application allows the user to load Gaussian Splatting models, inspect them directly in the browser, switch between visual analysis modes, run a simulated forensic scan, display model statistics, generate a scan verdict, open an information modal and export a PNG screenshot.

 ---